Flying Leathernecks: Background

-The film's screenplay was credited to James Edward Grant, based on a story by Kenneth Gamet, but some sources claim that Beirne Lay, Jr. was an uncredited contributor, as well.
+The film's screenplay was credited to James Edward Grant, based on a story by Kenneth Gamet, but some sources claim that Beirne Lay, Jr. was an uncredited contributor as well.

-Director Nicholas Ray chose Robert Ryan to play opposite John Wayne because Ryan had been a boxer in college and was the only actor Ray could think of who could "kick Wayne's ass".
-The role of the more "human" Captain Griffin is a fictional one and contrasts with the more austere Major Kirby.
+Director Nicholas Ray chose Robert Ryan to play opposite John Wayne because Ryan had been a boxer in college and was the only actor whom Ray could imagine could "kick Wayne's ass".
 Tim Holt was originally announced as part of the cast.

 Production

-As indicated in the opening scene of the film, Howard Hughes, himself a pilot with interests in aviation, bankrolled the production.
+As indicated in the opening scene of the film, Howard Hughes, himself a pilot with an interest in aviation, bankrolled the production.
 Hughes made the decision to film in Technicolor, making use of color wartime combat footage.

-Principal photography began in November 1950 at Camp Pendelton and El Toro Marine Corps bases and then moved to RKO-Pathé Studios in February 1951 for sound-stage sequences.
-The fighter aircraft appearing in the first part of the film are not the historically accurate Grumman F4F Wildcats, but Grumman F6F Hellcats, provided from the training units based at the nearby Marine Corps Air Station El Toro.
-The Wildcats did not continue in U.S. service after the war, while an appreciable number of Hellcats were available in 1951, the year the film was produced.
-In close-up shots, making out the overpainted markings that adorned post-wars Hellcats is easy.
+Principal photography began in November 1950 at Camp Pendelton and El Toro Marine Corps bases and then moved to RKO-Pathé Studios in February 1951 for soundstage sequences.
+The fighter aircraft appearing in the first part of the film are not the historically accurate Grumman F4F Wildcats but Grumman F6F Hellcats, provided from the training units at El Toro.
+The Wildcats did not continue in service after the war, while an appreciable number of Hellcats were available in 1951, the year when the film was produced.
+In closeup shots, the overpainted markings that adorned postwar Hellcats can be identified.
 T-6 Texan trainers painted white were used as Zero fighters.
 The Vought F4U Corsair was also featured prominently in the last half of the film.

-During filming, a near disaster occurred when "Air Boss" Paul Mantz and his photo crew, while filming a low-altitude attack, were caught in a premature dynamite detonation.
-The B-25 camera platform was badly damaged, but Mantz managed to successfully carry out an emergency landing.
+During filming, a near disaster occurred when stunt pilot Paul Mantz and his photo crew, while filming a low-altitude attack, were caught in a premature dynamite detonation.
+The B-25 camera platform was badly damaged, but Mantz successfully executed an emergency landing.

-Historic references

-The role of Major Kirby portrayed in this film was inspired by real World War II flying ace Maj.
-John L. Smith for his missions over Guadalcanal in 1942.
-His actions in the war were renowned by the time the film was made.
-Smith was awarded the Medal of Honor in 1943 and later promoted to lt. colonel, as was Kirby in the film.
-A distinct similarity in appearance between Smith and actor John Wayne was noted.
+The role of Major Kirby was inspired by real World War II flying ace Major John L. Smith for his missions over Guadalcanal in 1942.
+His actions in the war were renowned by the time when the film was made.
+Smith was awarded the Medal of Honor in 1943 and later promoted to lieutenant colonel, as was Kirby in the film.
+A distinct similarity in appearance between Smith and John Wayne was noted.